cheng6076/virnng/README.md

-# A Generative Parser with Linear-time Discriminative Recognition
+# A Generative Parser with a (linear-time) Discriminative Recognition Algorithm

 The code will be released before conference.